jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 As shown in **Fig.4**, the VLM correctly assigned semantic labels such as “food” or “non-food” based on appearance and packaging, even in cases where DINO alone would misidentify the target. **Fig.5** further demonstrates that the same pipeline can infer physical and contextual properties, such as identifying an object likely to fall from the desk edge, by reasoning over spatial relationships and object placement.

 These results confirm that the proposed combination is effective for semantic object understanding while overcoming the VLM’s weakness in direct coordinate estimation by leveraging precise bounding boxes from DINO.
-The complete three-step perception pipeline is illustrated in **Fig.6.** - (1) object detection with Grounding DINO, (2) semantic classification with the VLM, and (3) segmentation and 3D property extraction from bounding boxes using SAM
+The complete perception pipeline is illustrated in **Fig.6.** - (1) : object detection with Grounding DINO, (2) : semantic classification with the VLM, (3, 4, 5) : segmentation and 3D property extraction from bounding boxes using SAM, (6, 7) : interpolate point cloud to enhance Anygrasp performance

 <div class="media-grid-2">
   {% include project-media.html type="image" src="perception_description.png" caption="Fig. 4  Illustration of the VLM’s ability to semantically classify detected objects based on appearance and context." muted=true autoplay=true loop=true%}